Corporate Governance Guide

 - (a)There shall be, in principle, five Statutory Auditors, and the majority shall be outside Statutory Auditors to secure transparency of the Board.

 - (b)From an auditing perspective, it is important to use full-time Statutory Auditors, who are familiar with the Company's internal matters.

-- (c)Outside Statutory Auditors are required to satisfy the requirements of independent Statutory auditors separately determined.
+- (c)Outside Statutory Auditors must satisfy the requirements of independent Statutory auditors, to be stipulated separately.
 Outside Statutory Auditors are selected by taking into consideration of the balance in the Board of Statutory Auditors and their specialties.

 - (3)Nomination of Statutory Auditors

 The Board of Statutory Auditors shall make a proposal or give prior consent in determining the candidates of Statutory Auditors.
 The four-year statutory term of office of the Statutory Auditors shall be respected.

 - (1)Roles of the Board of Statutory Auditors

 - 2.Committee of Teijin Group Statutory Auditors